 December 23 - 29, 2012: Issue 90

-Some sources state the plot of land on which this cottage and boarding house was built was purchased from William Henry McKeown, in 1888, others refer to Benjamin James (1845- 1908) as the gent who built the original residence, the three bedroom cottage and lived there from 1888.
+Sources state the plot of land on which this cottage and boarding house was built was purchased from William Henry McKeown, in 1888, other sources refer to Benjamin James (1845- 1908) as the gentleman who built the original residence, the three bedroom cottage and lived there from 1888.
 On 4 February John Redman of Pittwater purchases 23 acres at Church Point on the point overlooking Pittwater from Jane James (nee Buist), the wife of Benjamin James (married 1868).
 Formerly the land was part of William Oliver’s land grant of 66 acres.
 On this property was a 3 room weatherboard cottage.
 After his death, the land now 17 ¼ acres, not 23 acres, is advertised for Auction on 15 August 1888.
 (SMH 13 August 1888 P.11)

 The property is purchased by William G Baker and his wife Edith Maude Baker prior to 1890.
 Their tenure was very short, perhaps because tragedy struck;

 A farmer named William Baker, residing at Pittwater, was kicked in the abdomen by a horse a week ago.
 He was attended to during last week by Dr. D. R. Edwards, of Manly, but succumbed to the injury received on Saturday night.
 NEWS IN BRIEF.
 (1889, March 23).
 Australian Town and Country Journal (NSW : 1870 - 1907), p.
 12. Retrieved from http://nla.gov.au/nla.news-article71116686